From Zero to an Interactive Social Robot using ROS4HRI and LLMs

 plugin, which you can find in thehri_rviz

 plugins group.
-The plugin setup requires you to specify the image stream you want to use to visualize the detection results, in this case/camera1/image_raw
+The plugin setup requires you to specify the image stream you want to use to visualize the detection results, in this case/camera/image_raw

 .
-You can also find the plugin as one of those available for the/camera1/image_raw
+You can also find the plugin as one of those available for the/camera/image_raw

 rviz